nlaroche129/training-test/README.md

-# training-test
+# Our training files and examples

+These are the **demo** files from the NCEAS tutorial

+ - this is a list
-this is a test repro for the NCEAS training
+ - this is the second in a list